clojure-north/clojure-north-site/script/speakers/kapil-reddy.md

  :title "Creating and evolving contracts with Clojure.spec" :image "kapil-reddy.jpg"}

-In this talk Kapil will talk about how he has built a production ready high scale pub sub websockets system with Clojure.
-You will learn how Clojure can enable building really complex systems with simple code.
+In this talk, Kapil will discuss how you can create contracts and system boundaries using Clojure.spec.
+He will make a case how creating contracts using Clojure.spec not only makes things easier but also faster.
+You will see some nice advantages you can get when you start using Clojure.spec.

 ---